When a tire is defective, serious problems can occur long before the tire would be expected to wear out.

 - If your tires are more than six years old, you may want to consider replacing them.
 As tires age, the rubber can become more brittle and more prone to a blowout.

 - There should be a date code on your tires that will allow you to tell how old it is.
 This code can be found along the edge of the tire where it meets the rim / hubcap.
 Before 2000, the date code had three digits.
 Since 2000 it has four.
 The first two digits are the week of the year (01 = first week of January); the third digit (for tires made before 2000) is the year (1 =1991).
 For most tires made after 2000, the third and fourth digits are the year (04 = 2004).
 So if the date code reads 0806, the tire was manufactured in the eighth week of 2006.

-If you have been in a crash that you believe was caused by a tire separation, you may have a valid tire failure claim.
+If you have been in a crash that you believe was caused by a defective tire, you may have a valid tire failure claim.
 Beasley Allen’s staff of highly experienced and nationally recognized product liability and personal injury lawyers can help you determine if you have a strong case.
-Call us today to discuss your case free of charge and without obligation or fill out our online form.
+Call us today or fill out our online form to discuss your case free of charge and without obligation.